The Problem With “Silence Breakers” as TIME’s Person of the Year

 What makes it even easier to critique the TIME coverage of “silence breakers” is this simple fact: In 80 years, no American woman has won TIME’s “Person of the Year” by herself.

-According to the Washington Post, in the past 91 years the magazine has selected only one woman—Wallis Simpson, “who earned the title in 1936 thanks to her relationship with King Edward VIII, a relationship which eventually led to his giving up his throne.”
+According to the Washington Post, in the past 91 years the magazine has selected only one American woman—Wallis Simpson, “who earned the title in 1936 thanks to her relationship with King Edward VIII, a relationship which eventually led to his giving up his throne.”
 Evidently, TIME uses a calculus that makes dozens of women equivalent to one Trump.

 Then there’s this.
 TIME ends its story with Megyn Kelly, who, predictably, reveals some internalized misogyny.
-Her call to survivors of sexual harassment and assault? “'What if we did complain?' proposes Megyn Kelly.
-'What if we didn’t whine, but we spoke our truth in our strongest voices and insisted that those around us did better?'”
+Her call to survivors of sexual harassment and assault? ““What if we did complain?’ proposes Megyn Kelly.
+“What if we didn’t whine, but we spoke our truth in our strongest voices and insisted that those around us did better?’”
 It is a tone-deaf choice in the context of this movement to grant the closing reflections to a former Fox News anchor who has been widely criticized for targeting Black activist groups and shaming women for plastic surgery.

 So don’t go congratulating yourself yet for this so-called groundbreaking choice, TIME editors and publishers.
 But maybe, as our society is, you’re growing —slowly, excruciatingly slowly—toward wider understanding.